Costume Ideas Starting With the Letter "S"

 Safari Explorer — Armand and Micheala Dennis were the first television safari naturalists in the 1950s.
 Nowadays, the role model for this look is more likely to resemble David Attenborough.
 Get the look with a safari suit (or khaki shirt and shorts with lots of pockets), a pith helmet or sun hat, and binoculars.

-Sagittarius — Sagittarius is the Zodiac sign for people born between November 21st and December 2nd and the sign is traditionally depicted as a centaur with a bow and arrow.
+Sagittarius — Sagittarius is the Zodiac sign for people born between November 21 and December 2.
+The sign is traditionally depicted as a centaur with a bow and arrow.
 For that reason, a Robin Hood or William Tell outfit could be good choices to get the hunting spirit.
-In addition, there have recently been two female archers featured in films — Merida from Pixar's Brave and Katniss Everdeen from The Hunger Games.
+In addition, there have recently been two female archers featured in films—Merida from Pixar's Brave and Katniss Everdeen from The Hunger Games.